Oracle ORDER BY Clause

 last_name DESC;Code language: SQL (Structured Query Language) (sql)

-In this example, Oracle first sorts the rows by first names in ascending order to make an initial result set.
-Oracle then sorts the initial result set by the last name in descending order.
+• First, sort the rows by first names in ascending order to make an initial result set.

 In this result: